eCommerce: Online Retail

 Over the last years, Amazon has seen continuous revenue growth.
 With the onset of the pandemic, its growth accelerated (CAGR of 22% between 2019 and 2022) and then slowed after the pandemic (9% YoY growth between 2021 and 2022).

-Coming in second on our top 5 list, Alibaba is the highest-valued Chinese eCommerce company with a market cap of US$225 billion.
-It also has the third-highest market value among public Chinese companies in our top 250 list, only behind Tencent and Kweichow Moutai.
+For the first time in years, Alibaba is only the second highest-valued Chinese eCommerce company with a market cap of US$185 billion (as of January 2024).
+It also has the sixth-highest market value among all public Chinese companies, behind Tencent, Kweichow Moutai, ICBC, PDD and China Mobile.

-With a continuous growth in the past decade, the Chinese retail giant scored an overall revenue of US$142.2 billion last year, with eCommerce net sales of US$44.4 billion in the same year and eCommerce GMV of US$1.23 trillion in 2021.
-Specific eCommerce GMV figures were not released by Alibaba for 2022.
+With a continuous growth in the past decade, the Chinese retail giant scored an overall revenue of US$142.2 billion in 2022, with eCommerce net sales of US$44.4 billion and eCommerce GMV of US$1.3 trillion in the same year.

 hangzhou